Microsoft to ban HDD installation of Windows 11 in off-the-shelf PCs next year

 Many PC and laptop manufacturers are already equipping their systems with solid state drives without any insistence from Microsoft.
 However, there are exceptions.
 In emerging markets, where the range is rich in low- and mid-range offerings, computers are often equipped with hard drives to reduce their cost.

 According to Trendfocus vice president John Chen (John Chen), when replacing a hard drive with a capacity of 1 TB, the system will have to be equipped with an equivalent SSD with a capacity of only 256 GB.
 And the transition to a 512 GB solid-state drive will lead to an increase in the cost of the entire system as a whole.
-Many buyers who care about the amount of persistent memory will not agree with such a compromise.
+Many buyers who care regarding the amount of persistent memory will not agree with such a compromise.

 “Initially, Microsoft expected to make the transition from HDD to SSD as early as this year.
 At least that’s what the OEMs say.
 However, in the end, the implementation of this plan was pushed back to the next year.
 Most likely the other half.
-Now OEMs are trying to negotiate with the company about possible exceptions.
+Now OEMs are trying to negotiate with the company regarding possible exceptions.
 For example, discussions are underway to delay the transition to SSD in the desktop or emerging markets until 2024.
 All in all, things can still change.”Chen commented.

 It is not yet clear what measures are planned to be taken.
 Microsoftfor those PC and laptop OEMs who refuse to follow her wishes.
 According to Trendfocus, the change in media type will hit the demand for hard drives next year anyway.